-By ripping Blu-ray to 1080p HD video clips, the Blu-ray movies can be played back freely over PC HD media players and Video DVD players as well, and are no longer restricted to play in applicable Blu-ray player only.
-Many movie lovers find it takes long time to rip a Blu-ray Disc to PC, especially when they choose 1080p MKV/MP4/AVI/WMV as export format.
+By ripping Blu-ray, the Blu-ray movies can be played back freely over PC HD media players and Video DVD players as well, and are no longer restricted to play in applicable Blu-ray player only.
+When ripping Blu-ray to 1080p HD video clips, especially ripping 4K Blu-ray to 4K UHD videos, it is found that too much time is cost to rip a Blu-ray to PC.
 If you have a PC/laptop with Intel CORE i5/i7 processor with 6GB of RAM or above and run an effective Blu-ray ripping/converting tool exclusively, the Blu-ray ripping process could takes around an hour.
 Generally speaking, Blu-ray ripping process can cost 2-8 hours when working on a slower/regular PC.
 The higher quality you get, the longer it takes.

 Is there any way to shorten the Blu-ray ripping time?
 Yes.
-Here I’d share with you some tricks for ripping Blu-ray at faster speed.
+Here we’d share with you some tricks for ripping Blu-ray including UHD Blu-ray at faster speed.

 A. Rip Blu-ray to M2TS streams without en-decoding.